Chapter 2:

 Through his bloodied vision he saw the closet's vortex space grow bolder.
 His teeth chattered to chip bone and mind felt like it was buzzing with pins and needles.

 "I'm either dreaming or going into hell.
-I haven't even kissed a girl and bought that renaissance painting!"
-An image of a fine art hand print was his last thought before his body was swallowed by the vortex.
+I haven't bought that renaissance painting!"
+An image of a fine art hand print was his last thought before his body was sucked in, and swallowed by the vortex.

-The doors snapped closed, the lamp stopped sparking, and the room returned to its normal slumbering state.
+The doors slammed closed, the lamp stopped sparking, and the room returned to its normal slumbering state.